 - Nov 2016: I presented "Continuous Dashboarding" (abridged) for Brisbane Technology Executive Network.

 - Oct 2016: Here's my slides from IoT For Slackers which I presented at the YOW!
 Connected conference in Melbourne.
 I also livetweeted the conference events.
 Video coming soon.

 - Sep 2016: I was interviewed for DevDiner magazine about my work in IoT, and upcoming conference.

-- Aug 2016: If you are looking for a CTO or Head of Development in Brisbane, I'm for hire.
+- Aug 2016: If you are looking for a CTO, CIO or Senior Manager in Brisbane, I'm for hire.

 Blogs and Articles

 I'm interested in a lot of things, from tiny sensors to big data, and from 12th century handcrafts to lasers.

 By day I build software and teams.
 By night, I make robots, and smoke.

 I write on Medium about Insufficiently Advanced Technology.
 (Software is just liquid technology, it doesn't work yet either, and maybe never will.)

 Blog - IoT and Robotics